Boris Johnson marries Carrie Symonds in secret ceremony

 It is Mr Johnson’s third marriage, having finalised his divorce from his second wife Marina Wheeler in 2020.

-He and Ms Symonds have a son, Wilfred, who was born in April 2020.
+He and Mrs Johnson have a son, Wilfred, who was born in April 2020.

 The wedding ceremony at the Catholic cathedral was carried out by Father Daniel Humphreys, who had given the couple pre-marriage instructions, and baptised Wilfred last year, The Sun reported.